Actor who exposed Bangladeshi woman’s fake identity says, ‘We were threatened’

+Man who exposed Bangla adult film actress illegally living in city talks about battle to stop her from conning people

+(From left) Riya Arvind Barde; Riya uses the name Arohi Barde for her adult modelling work; Ravindra Barde, alias Riyaz Shaikh who is Riya’s older brother

-The actor who exposed adult film actress Riya Arvind Barde, allegedly a Bangladeshi national posing as an Indian and living in the country illegally, detailed in a conversation with Mid-Day how he uncovered the truth about the woman he met during the shooting of a pornographic film in Virar during the COVID lockdown in 2020.
+The actor who exposed adult film actress Riya Arvind Barde, allegedly a Bangladeshi national posing as an Indian and living in the country illegally, in a conversation with mid-day, detailed how he uncovered the truth about the woman whom he met during the shooting of a pornographic film in Virar, during the COVID -19 lockdown in 2020.

 ADVERTISEMENT

-Incidentally, Barde’s Indian stepfather, Arvind, attempted to enter India via Nepal after flying in from Qatar but was intercepted by Nepal police and sent to Dubai.
-He later returned from Dubai to Mumbai on January 31, was taken into police custody, and subsequently handed over to the Thane police for further investigation.
+Incidentally, Barde’s Indian stepfather Arvind, attempted to enter India via Nepal after flying in from Qatar, but was intercepted by Nepal police and sent to Dubai.
+He returned from Dubai to Mumbai on January 31, was taken into police custody, and subsequently handed over to the Thane police for further investigation.

+(From left) Ritu, Riya’s sister; Arvind, Riya’s stepfather; Anjali Barde, alias Ruby Shaikh, Riya’s mother

 However, over time, the actor grew suspicious of Barde.
 “From her conversations, I sensed she was Bengali, but her surname was Maharashtrian, which made me question her identity,” he said.
-“My doubts were confirmed when she asked me for ₹5 lakh, claiming she needed the money to bring her aunt's children from Bangladesh to India.”
+“My doubts were confirmed when she asked me for Rs 5 lakh claiming she needed the money to bring her aunt's children from Bangladesh to India.”

 She admitted to being Bangladeshi when he directly confronted her about her nationality.
 “I told her to find another way to handle her situation.
 But when I refused to give her money, she started harassing my parents in Titwala.
 She feared I would report her to the police about her illegal status,” he explained.